millan-figueroa-pscoursework/lab-5.1/README.md

 ## Reflection Questions

 ### How did you dynamically create and append new elements to the DOM?

+I added a loop inside the addTask function to loop the array items were being pushed into and use createElement and appendChild

 ### What steps did you take to ensure accurate updates to the total price?